County of Coconino

 Coconino County regulations are compliant with its Arizona Pollutant Discharge and Elimination System (AZPDES) permit requirements for the county's small municipal separate storm sewer system (SMS4).
 As operators of a SMS4 the county is required to develop and implement a Stormwater Management Program (SWMP).

 Certain areas within Coconino County are designated and listed as comprising the County SMS4.
 This was done because they are physically interconnected with the city of Flagstaff UA and/or measurably contributing to pollutant loadings in the common receiving streams.
-Maps of the affected subdivisions that are subject to the Construction General Permit can be found here.
+Maps of the affected subdivisions that are subject to the Coconino Construction General Permit.

 Excerpt- Coconino Stormwater Ordinace, Amended, 2017